 3. Probation: All game misconducts carry an additional consequence of a minimum of 1 year probation.
 During probation, any additional incident found to be harmful to other players/league or an additional game misconduct may result in further suspensions or removal from the league with no refund.

-4. Fighting (Rule 613): USA Hockey defines fighting as the actual throwing of a punch (closed fist) by a player that makes contact with an opponent.
-A major penalty shall be imposed on any player who engages in fisticuffs.
+4. Fighting (Rule 615): USA Hockey defines fighting as “(Note) A punch, or an attempted punch, thrown by any player in the direction of an opponent, regardless as to whether contact is made, is considered fighting.”
 Any player receiving a major penalty for fisticuffs shall automatically also be assessed a game misconduct penalty.
 NMHockey will also levy an additional minimum suspension of 5 games for any player receiving this penalty and go to the disciplinary committee for further review.

 5. Abuse of officials (Rule 601): A game misconduct may be given for abuse of officials.
 Any player not designated as the captain that argues or disputes a call with the referee may be assessed a penalty.
 However, given that this is a developmental league, players may ask for a brief developmental explanation of a call in order to advance their understanding of the game when appropriate (e.g. in between periods or after the game).